adilayman/pawns_game/README.md

 ## Description

-Pawns Game is a two-players offline game that contains different pawns game modes such as football mode and basketball mode.
+Pawns Game is a two-players offline game with different pawns game modes.

 Each player has to choose between creating a new player or choosing an existing one.

 Then choose a game mode to play.

 All players' wins will be saved at the end of the game.

-### Football mode

-Score two goals to win.

-### Basketball mode

-Not available in this version.

 ## Screenshots